axelpale/yamdog/api.md

 - *file*
   - string, the absolute file path that contains the block.
 - *signature*
-  - string, the call signature
+  - string, the call signature e.g. 'mylib.myfun(param)'
 - *name*
-  - string, the unit name derived from the call signature.
+  - string, the unit name derived from the call signature. e.g. 'mylib.myfun'
+- *postfix*
+  - string, the remainder of the signature after the name. e.g. '(param)'
+- *nameParts*
+  - array of objects with properties:
+    - *label*
+      - string, the part short name e.g. 'myfun'
+    - *name*
+      - string, the full name e.g. 'mylib.myfun'
     - *hash*
+      - string, the nav hash for the full name e.g. 'mylibmyfun'
+    - *prefix*
+      - string, the separator character found before the label e.g. '.'
+- *hash*
-  - string, an URL friendly hash derived from the name.
+  - string, an URL friendly hash derived from the name e.g. 'mylibmyfun'
 - *aliases*
   - array of alias objects { hash, name, signature }.
 Navigational data about blocks that are aliases of this block.
 - *paragraphs*